TobasFlightControl/tobas_wiki/docs/ros_api.md

 # ROS API

-It is important to note that not all APIs are covered in the documentation or instructions provided.
+It's important to understand that the documentation and instructions might not cover every available API.
-The information typically focuses on the primary or most commonly used APIs.
+Typically, they focus on the primary or most commonly used APIs.
-To get a comprehensive understanding of all available APIs and their specific functions, it is advisable to use ROS commands such as $ rostopic list during runtime.
+For a thorough understanding of all available APIs and their specific functions, using ROS commands like $ rostopic list during runtime is recommended.

 ## Topics